Cookies on this website

 Schematic of SGE library design and CRISPR targeting strategy for RNU4-2

-The study, led by an international team of researchers, identified mutations in RNU2-2—a small non-coding gene—as the cause of a newly characterised neurodevelopmental condition.
-This work represents a significant step forward in understanding the role of previously overlooked regions of the genome, particularly non-coding sequences that do not produce proteins but play critical roles in gene regulation and cellular function.
+The studies, led by Dr Nicky Whiffin’s team with international collaborators, identified how mutations in RNU4-2 — a small non-coding gene — can cause neurodevelopmental disorders.
+Published in Nature and Nature Genetics, this work represents a significant step forward in understanding the role of previously overlooked regions of the genome, particularly non-coding sequences that do not produce proteins but play critical roles in gene regulation and cellular function.

 The findings also underscore Oxford’s leading role in genomic medicine and collaborative research tackling complex genetic conditions.